rmoscoe/odyssey/README.md

 The last page I needed to build was Adventure Details.
 Shortly after I started building the Adventure Details page, I learned one final lesson:

-> Never, ever use Heroku.
-I realized that even though Odyssey was still up and running on Heroku, deployments were in fact failing, so the application was not being updated.
+> I realized that even though Odyssey was still up and running on Heroku, deployments were in fact failing, so the application was not being updated.
 When I dug deeper into the failed deployments, the logs showed the failures were related to mysqlclient, which was very bizare, because I had removed mysqlclient from my application and replaced it with mysql-connector-python.
 But when I opened the Heroku console and inspected the requirements.txt file, it still listed mysqlclient.
 No matter what I did, I could not replace mysqlclient with mysql-connector-python on Heroku.
 Even when I edited the requirements.txt file on Heroku, saved the changes, and reopened it, it reverted to mysqlclient.
 Ultimately, I was forced to set up the application to use mysqlclient on Heroku and mysql-connector-python locally.

 -----